ElfSundae/Awesome-iOS/README.md

 - [GKPageScrollView](https://github.com/QuintGao/GKPageScrollView) - 类似微博、抖音、网易云等个人详情页滑动嵌套效果
 - [FFPopup](https://github.com/JonyFang/FFPopup) - Presenting custom views as a popup in iOS.
 - [YBPopupMenu](https://github.com/lyb5834/YBPopupMenu) - 快速集成 popupMenu
+- [FTPopOverMenu](https://github.com/liufengting/FTPopOverMenu) - FTPopOverMenu is a pop over menu for iOS which is maybe the easiest one to use
 - [CustomPopoverView](https://github.com/maltsugar/CustomPopoverView) - Custom popover view
 - [zhPopupController](https://github.com/snail-z/zhPopupController) - Popup your custom view is easy, support custom mask style, transition effects and gesture to drag.
 - [LNPopupController](https://github.com/LeoNatan/LNPopupController) - LNPopupController is a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.